 Who are your style icons?
 How do you integrate those tastes into your own wardrobe if at all?

 Mary-Kate & Ashley: the queens of breaking the rules and wearing everything oversized.
 Their boldness for wearing whatever they truly love despite the trends, while making risky statements such as rocking socks with sandals years before it was considered socially cool, makes them forerunners, and are just two reasons I’m always religiously paying attention to their influence.
 They have been my fashion icons since I was a kid asking for their entire Walmart clothing line for Christmas and birthday gifts, and the reason I often look to break any fashion rules or molds myself.
 But also, Princess Diana’s off-duty look is my forever mood; her ability to style bike shorts, sweatshirts and sneakers while making it look perfectly put-together was (and is) major goals.

 How has your personal style changed during your pregnancy?

-Wow, pregnancy made it rough for me to get dressed (or even like clothes at all).
+Wow, pregnancy made it rough for me to get dressed (or even enjoy clothes at all).
 I wasn’t able to seamlessly merge my normal closet with my changing belly like I thought I could (people on the internet make it sound so easy), but once I finally “gave in” and grabbed a few maternity-specific items (or even just a few new items that made me feel confident) it was so much more – FUN!
 These jeans and this pair of leggings were two maternity lifesavers.

 What’s your most-worn piece?
 (If it’s sweatpants…we won’t tell.)